Below is a little piece entitled “Maybe She Needs Me.” Here’s big news: No one needs Mary Kay.

 They don’t need the “job” that Mary Kay provides.
 They can make more at a minimum wage job.

 They don’t need the “prizes” or the “recognition” in Mary Kay.
 They’re all just purchased when consultants buy inventory.
 She can go buy herself a nice little gift for much less.

-What she really needs is Pink Truth – a chance to see the reality behind the smoke and mirrors of MLM.
+What she really needs is the truth – a chance to see the reality behind the smoke and mirrors of MLM.
 Almost no one turns a profit in MLM.
-If they do, it’s only because suckers like “her” waste money on inventory packages.
+If they do, it’s only because suckers like her waste money on inventory packages.
 There’s no honor in that for anyone.

 Maybe what she really needs is Pink Truth.
 Where there is no requirement to spend money.
 No worthless meetings to attend.
 No recognition based upon how much you spend.
 No buying your way to the next level of deceit.
 There’s just truth.
 And support.
 And friendship that is unconditional.
 Maybe she needs Pink Truth.

 Its been a long day and I was finishing a task,